CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 - Describe the purpose of VSCode
 - Define the Node REPL
 - Define an expression
+- Identify the syntactic features of a variable declaration
+- Explain why we use variable declarations
 - Define the term “implementation opaque”
-- Explain how we use operators
+- Explain how we use basic arithmetical operators
 - Evaluate basic JavaScript expressions using the Node REPL
 - Predict the result of evaluating an expression in JavaScript
 - Identify the key features of a function call expression: identifier; parentheses, argument